sanderdlm/mono/README.md

 ## Routing
 Mono's routing implementation shares 90% of its code with the ['basic usage example'](https://github.com/nikic/FastRoute#usage) from the FastRoute documentation.

 You use `$mono->addRoute()` to add all your routes.
 Same method signature as the FastRoute method.
-Route handlers are closures by default, since this is a single-page framework.
+Route handlers are closures by default, since this is mainly intended as a single-page framework, but you can use invokable controllers as well.

 Read about the route pattern in the [FastRoute documentation](https://github.com/nikic/FastRoute#defining-routes).
 The entered path is passed directly to FastRoute.

 The first argument to the closure is the always current request, which is a [PSR-7 ServerRequestInterface](https://github.com/php-fig/http-message/blob/master/src/ServerRequestInterface.php) object.
 After that, the next arguments are the route parameters.

 When `$mono->run()` is called, the current request is matched against the routes you added, the closure is invoked and the response is emitted.

+### Example with closure

 ```php
 <?php